 As a result, it is important to keep an eye on all types of businesses in order to find those that may be in distress.
 One way to do this is to track the London Gazette to see which companies are entering insolvency.

 This can be a warning sign that something is wrong and that the company may be headed for trouble.
-Another way to find distressed companies is to track news stories.
+Another way to buy distressed businesses is to track news stories.

 If a company is facing financial difficulties, for example, it is likely to be reported in the business press.
 By tracking both The Gazette prices and news stories, you can get an early warning about businesses that may be in distress.